apache/kylin/website/_dev/howto_release.md

 __Prepare__

+Make sure your can ssh connection to github:
+{% highlight bash %}
+ssh -T git@github.com
+{% endhighlight %}

-Create a release branch named after the release, e.g. v0.7.2-release, and push it to Apache.
+Create a branch for release work from your current development branch, named with this release version, e.g. v2.5.0-release, and then push it to Apache.
 {% highlight bash %}
 $ git checkout -b vX.Y.Z-release
 $ git push -u origin vX.Y.Z-release